Free Heat Pump Grant

 Warm Your Harm.

-Qualified Heat Pump Installers
+Professional Heat Pump Installers

 As part of the survey we will carry out on your home, our surveyors will assess the level of insulation your home requires, as this is essential for the efficiency of your new heat pump.
 Furthermore, we will check the space around your home to determine whether there is enough airflow as this powers the heat pump.
 Likewise, we can consider whether a combination of an ASHP and solar panels will be right for your property.
 All this can be installed under the ECO grant scheme and will be discussed with you in more detail.